LGBTQ Community - Lesbian, Gay, Bisexual, Transgender, Queer

 Laura has successfully advocated for many clients.
 "Managing money is the easy part of this profession," she said.
 "Helping people feel fully heard, and guiding them through sensitive, personal financial issues is the real work. "

-She offers this advice to financial advisors who hope to build a deeper understanding with their LGBT clients: "Be authentic with them, and they will be more willing to be authentic - to share their story - with you.
+She offers this advice to financial advisors who hope to build a deeper understanding with their LGBTQ clients: "Be authentic with them, and they will be more willing to be authentic - to share their story - with you.
 For lifetime trusting relationships, people require more than just tolerance.
 We need acceptance."

 As a Volunteer Education Ambassador for